-These guidelines will also help with self-assessment for career progression, clarify academic expectations for new hires, and serve as reference for departments as they ensure a reasonable and equitable distribution of workload for their members.^{iv}
+These guidelines will also help with self-assessment for career progression, clarify academic expectations for new hires, and serve as reference for departments as they ensure a reasonable and equitable distribution of workload for their members. iv

 UBC Science is committed to the development of guidelines that provide transparency to the normal workload expectations for faculty members.
-This will be achieved through a careful and collegial assessment of faculty member's activities, which recognizes the distinct contributions that faculty members make to the institution.
+Fairness will be achieved through a careful and collegial assessment of faculty member's activities, which recognizes the distinct contributions that faculty members make to the institution.

 To assure transparency of equitable criteria on workload, each unit should have written guidelines ("policy") based on the following principles.
+Furthermore, for transparency, each year, the teaching and service assignments for the unit should be made available to the faculty arranged by faculty member as well as by course or committee.